Ayothegod/backend-task/README.md

-# A simple REST API capable of CRUD operations on a "person" resource.
+# Simple REST API capable of CRUD operations on a "person" resource.

 This project provides a simple REST API for managing person records, allowing you to perform CRUD (Create, Read, Update, Delete) operations.
 This README.md file contains detailed instructions on setting up, running, and using the API.

-> Swagger UI for the API is hosted on [SwaggerUI](https://hgnxbackend-prmpsmart.b4a.run/docs)
+> LIVE API Endpoint is https://modern-lapel-calf.cyclic.app/api/
 >
-> LIVE API Endpoint is https://hgnxbackend-prmpsmart.b4a.run/api
->
 > For the documentation go to [DOCUMENTATION.md](DOCUMENTATION.md)
->
-> For the testing script go to [test.py](test.py)

 ## Table of Contents